bjmcdonald002/crypto-forecasting/README.md

 ## 📊 Project Overview

-This project develops and tests a variety of models — from regression trees to neural networks — to forecast short-term cryptocurrency prices (currently focused on XRP).
+This project develops and tests a variety of models to forecast short-term cryptocurrency prices (currently focused on XRP).
 Rigorous time-aware validation ensures results are realistic and reproducible.

 ## 📂 Dataset